Aerial view of Kingfisher Hollow Aerial view of Kingfisher Hollow

 Scroll

 Kingfisher Hollow is 30 acres along Michigan Creek, rising from the water through mixed forest to perched wetlands on the ridgeline above.
-The steep hillside is cloaked in hemlock, white and red pine, beech, sugar and red maple, and ash — with a winding trail climbing from the creek to the top.
+The steep hillside is cloaked in hemlock, white and red pine, beech, maple, and ash, with one trail linking the creek and ridge.

-At the heart of the property sits a large, shallow pond where mink, river otter, and beaver are regular residents.
-The surrounding forest is patrolled by fisher, bobcat, coyote, black bear, and fox.
+At the heart of the property sits a shallow pond shaped by beaver activity, with mink and river otter using its banks regularly.
+The surrounding forest adds fisher, bobcat, coyote, and black bear to the picture.

 Aerial view of Kingfisher Hollow in summer